 A criminal case may have one of two different outcomes.

-If it is found that the defendant is not guilty of the act referred to in the charge, the charge will be dismissed and the defendant has the right to compensation from state funds of his or her legal costs.
+If it is found that the defendant is not guilty of the act referred to in the charge, the charge will be dismissed and the defendant has the right to a reasonable compensation from state funds for his or her legal costs.

-If the defendant is found guilty of a criminal offence, the penalty imposed on him or her will be:
+If the defendant is found guilty of a criminal offence, the criminal sanction imposed on him or her can be: